Shadowfiend/vico-fill-in-the-blanks.tmbundle/README.md

 Things Implemented
 ------------------

-* zz -- zz centers the scroll on the current line.
+* zz/zt/zb -- zz centers the scroll on the current line, zt puts it at the top of the screen, zb at the bottom.

-  This implementation one-ups the vim implementation by allowing you to center both the top and bottom lines on the screen (i.e., by adding blank space above and below the beginning and end lines if needed to center the line appropriately).
-That's more by accident than anything else.
+  This implementation constrains the scroll by the top and bottom of the scroll document.
+Usually vim lets you scroll past the end of the document to properly align the line in the center, but doing that here messes with repeated invocations of zz because I'm pretty sure scrolling past the end of a view is something Cocoa isn't a fan of.

+  zt and zb are both constrained, as well.
+All of these commands will scroll as far in the necessary direction as possible, so they'll get as close to your requested position as possible without scrolling off the end of the view.

 License
 -------